rust-lang/rust-wiki-backup/Note-build-system.md

 ## Make targets

 * `all` - The default rule.
 Builds a complete stage2 compiler, std, and extra for all hosts and targets
+* `docs` - Generate HTML documentation for the std and extra libraries from source code comments
 * `rustc` - The stage 2 compiler for the build platform with standard and extra libraries
 * `rustc-stage1` - The stage1 compiler for the build platform
 * `rustc-stage1-H-x86_64-unknown-linux-gnu` - The stage1 compiler for x86_64 linux